Managing Persuasion Robustly: The Optimality of Quota Rules: General Mechanisms

-That is, the action taken by the receiver only depends on the signal structure chosen by the sender and the signal realization.
-In this subsection, we consider the general mechanism $(\pi,\alpha)$ with a closed subset $\allInfo_0 \subseteq \allInfo$ that has a minimal element $\pi_0$.
-In the general mechanism, the sender first reports the set of available signal structures $\Pi$ and her utility~$v$, and based on the report, the mechanism chooses one signal structure $\pi \in \Pi$ and the corresponding decision rule~$\alpha$.
-Specifically,
+That is, the action taken by the receiver depends only on the information structure chosen by the sender and the realization of the signal.
+In the general mechanism, the sender first reports the set of available information structures $\availableInfo\in \allInfo $ and her utility~$v\in V$, and based on the report, the mechanism chooses one information structure $\info \in \availableInfo$ and the corresponding decision rule~$\alpha$:

-We assume the sender's report on the set of available signal structures $\hat{\Pi}$ must be authentic in the sense that $\hat{\Pi} \subseteq \Pi$.
-Invoking revelation principle, the design problem of the receiver is to minimize regret subjective to incentive constraints.
+We assume that the sender's report on the set of available information structures $\hat{\availableInfo}$ must be authentic in the sense that $\hat{\availableInfo} \subseteq \availableInfo$.
+Invoking the revelation principle, the design problem of the receiver is to minimize regret subject to the incentive constraints: